Xilinx-Wiki-Projects/ZCU102-Ethernet/ps_emio_eth_sgmii/README.md

 ### **PetaLinux**:

-Enter the `Software` directory.
+Enter the `Software/PetaLinux/` directory.
 From the command line run the following:

-`petalinux-create -t project -s *.bsp`

-The PetaLinux project will be created under the `plnx` directory.
-To reduce file size, the project is shipped pre-configured, but un-built.

-To build the PetaLinux project, run the following from the `plnx` directory:

 `petalinux-build`

+The PetaLinux project will be rebuilt using the configurations in the PetaLinux directory.
+To reduce repo size, the project is shipped pre-configured, but un-built.

-Once complete, the built images can be found in the `plnx/images/linux/` directory.
-To package these images for SD boot, run the following from the `plnx` directory:
+Once the build is complete, the built images can be found in the `PetaLinux/images/linux/` directory.
+To package these images for SD boot, run the following from the `PetaLinux` directory:

 `petalinux-package --boot --fsbl images/linux/zynqmp_fsbl.elf --fpga images/linux/*.bit --pmufw images/linux/pmufw.elf --u-boot --force`